AlecGrover/AlecGrover/README.md

 I'm an experienced developer in both C++ with Unreal and C# with Unity.
 I also have significant previous experience in Java, Python, and some web development.
-Since graduating at the end of 2021 I have been honing my craft through contract work, but I'm looking forward to taking the next step!
+Since graduating at the end of 2021 I have been honing my craft in the games industry where I've worked on multiple high profile projects focusing on both economy gameplay and later game development.

 If you want to reach out you can get in touch through my [personal website](https://alecgrover.com) or by shooting me a DM on Twitter [@SlushOnTTV](https://twitter.com/SlushOnTTV).
 I'd love to hear from you!